vendablefall/blog.leet.cloud/_posts/2018-07-24-sharing-a-glusterfs-volume-with-nfs-ganesha-pt3.markdown

 sudo mkdir -p /bricks/demo/export
 ```

-Now we’ll create a "notAsSimple" gluster volume, striped across two Nodes, then replicated to the other two servers ,with an arbiter disk on Node1 and Node3.Then we will disable gluster nfs.
+Now we’ll create a "notAsSimple" gluster volume, striped across two Nodes, then replicated to the other two servers, with an arbiter disk on Node1 and Node3.
+Then we disable gluster NFS.
 Do this on Node1.
 <!--https://docs.gluster.org/en/v3/Administrator%20Guide/arbiter-volumes-and-quorum/-->

 ```bash